craftzniac/project-manager-app-react/README.md

 ```
 **Note:** You can also decide to change the database credentials in this backend/.env but make sure they are the same credentials used to create the database in XAMPP
 - Open a terminal/Command prompt in root of the project and run `npm start`, then wait for the project to be set up.
 This may take some time so you may want to go grab a coffee or watch one or two youtube videos or check your messages on facebook/discord/telegram etc. The point is, you have been warned.
 - To contribute to this project, open a pull request and I will be sure to check it out.
-Also, if you find bugs or thing of any improvements to the project, kindly open an Issue.
+Also, if you find bugs or think of any improvements to the project, kindly open an Issue.

 Happy Coding!! 🎉